 Rule 20.
 Reclassification of a Small Tax Claims Case After a Defendant’s Election

-If a defendant taxpayer’s election to proceed under the Small Tax Claims procedures in A.R.S. § 12-172 is not controverted, or if it is controverted but overruled, the case must be reclassified as a Small Tax Claim, and the Clerk’s Office must assign the case a new number as provided in Rule 8.
+If a defendant taxpayer’s election to proceed under the Small Tax Claims procedures in A.R.S. § 12-172 is not controverted, or if it is controverted but overruled, the case must be reclassified as a Small Tax Claim, and the Clerk must assign the case a new number as provided in Rule 8.

 Rule 21.
 Reclassification When Small Tax Claim Requirements Not Met

 Reclassification Generally.
 If the Tax Court determines that a case designated as a Small Tax Claim does not meet the requirements of A.R.S. § 12-172, the Tax Court must reclassify the case as a “TX” tax case.
-The Clerk’s Office must then assign the case a new number as provided in Rule 8.
+The Clerk must then assign the case a new number as provided in Rule 8.

 Fees.
-After assigning a new case number under section (a), the Clerk’s Office must assess the taxpayer and all other parties who are not exempt from the payment of filing and appearance fees, with the difference between what the party previously paid to file or appear, and the statutory fees required for a “TX” case.
-Parties must pay the assessment no later than 10 days after the Clerk’s Office transmits the assessment notice.
+After assigning a new case number under section (a), the Clerk must assess the taxpayer and all other parties who are not exempt from the payment of filing and appearance fees, with the difference between what the party previously paid to file or appear, and the statutory fees required for a “TX” case.
+Parties must pay the assessment no later than 10 days after the Clerk transmits the assessment notice.

 Rule 22.
-Clerk’s Office Service of Small Tax Claim Complaint
+Clerk’s Service of Small Tax Claim Complaint

-When a Small Tax Claims case is filed, the Clerk’s Office must serve a copy of the complaint on the applicable state or local taxing authority by mail.
+When a Small Tax Claims case is filed, the Clerk must serve a copy of the complaint on the applicable state or local taxing authority by mail.
 Service is effective when the taxing authority receives the complaint.

 Rule 23.
 Representation in Small Tax Claims Cases

-In Small Tax Claims cases, the Tax Court may allow a person who is not an active member of the State Bar of Arizona to represent a party.
+In Small Tax Claims cases, the Tax Court may allow a person who is not an active member of the State Bar of Arizona or counsel appearing pro hac vice to represent a party.
 The Tax Court must provide and post on its website a written application for this purpose.

 Rule 24.
 Dismissal of Small Tax Claims Cases

-A taxpayer may dismiss a Small Tax Claims case by filing a Notice of Dismissal with the Clerk’s Office before an opposing party serves either an answer or a motion for summary judgment.
+A taxpayer may dismiss a Small Tax Claims case by filing a Notice of Dismissal with the Clerk before an opposing party serves either an answer or a motion for summary judgment.
 A Small Tax Claims case also may be dismissed by order of the Tax Court based on a stipulation of dismissal signed by all parties who have appeared.
-The dismissal order may be signed by a judge, an authorized court commissioner, Tax Court clerk, or deputy clerk.
+The dismissal order may be signed by a judge, an authorized court commissioner, Tax Court Clerk, or deputy clerk.
 A dismissal by the taxpayer is with prejudice, meaning a taxpayer is barred from bringing a later case on the same claim for the same tax period.

 Rule 25.
 Hearings and Trials in Small Tax Claims Cases